dasmiq/passim/README.md

 `end` | offset in the document of the token where the reused passage ends `uid` | unique internal ID for each document, used for debugging

+In addition, `pages`, `regions`, and `locs` include information about locations in the underlying text of the reused passage.
+See ``Marking Locations inside Documents'' below.

 Some useful parameters are:

 Parameter | Default value | Description